 A total of 92 participants from seven CHC systems completed the semi-structured interviews.
 The characteristics of the seven CHC systems are summarized in Table 1.
 It is important to note that each of these systems involved from one to many clinic sites, and all sites were using electronic medical records (EMR).
 Participants consisted of 43 CHC patients and 49 staff in a variety of roles including providers, nurses, medical assistants, schedulers and administrators.
 The participating CHC staff members were mostly female (87%) and just over half had worked there more than five years (55%).
-The age, race, and insurance status for patient participants are shown in Figure 1.
+See Figure 1 for age, race, and insurance status of patient participants.